YAQIMIAO/motion-ui/README.md

 ## Features

 Our prototype framework captures and tracks facial expressions and hand gestures via a webcam.
-It interfaces seamlessly with existing VR hardware and software solutions.
-It has gesture recognition feature utilizes a two-step neural network pipeline:
+It features seamlessly interaction between existing VR hardware, phones, PCs and web applications through JavaScript.
+The framework integrated MediaPipe for realtime gesture recognition feature, utilizing a two-step neural network pipeline:

 1. An Embedding model - The "landmark model" is responsible for the detection of hands and outlining their geometric configurations.
 2. A Classification model - The "gesture recognition model" discerns various gestures based on the outlined hand geometry.